freechat-fun/freechat/freechat-sdk/java/README.md

 ## Features
 - Primarily uses Java and emphasizes **security, robustness, scalability, traceability, and maintainability**.
-- oasts **account systems and permission management**, supporting OAuth2 authentication.
+- Boasts **account systems and permission management**, supporting OAuth2 authentication.
 Introduces the \"organization\" concept and related permission constraint functions.
-- Extensively employs **distributed technologies and caching** to support **high concurrency** access.
+- Extensively employs distributed technologies and caching to support **high concurrency** access.
 - Provides flexible character customization options, supports direct intervention in prompts, and supports **configuring multiple backends for each character**.
 - **Offers a comprehensive range of Open APIs**, with more than 180 interfaces and provides java/python/typescript SDKs.
 These interfaces enable easy construction of systems for end-users.
 - Supports setting **RAG** (Retrieval Augmented Generation) for characters.